xaxxon/v8toolkit/README.md

 		context_helper.run("var myclass = new MyClass(5); myclass.add_to_x(y); myclass.x = 3; myclass.add_to_x(5);");
 	}

 For full example use that's guaranteed to be up to date, please see sample.cpp, toolbox_sample.cpp, and javascript_sample.cpp.
+Also see threaded_smaple.cpp for examples of how to do multithreaded calls.

 # Behaviors: